 This stage follows the to-do or “not started” stage and the actual development or design work begins here.
-This stage of a task’s lifecycle allows the team to actually monitor the per day speed or velocity of the sprint.
+This stage of a task’s user story lifecycle allows the team to actually monitor the per day speed or velocity of the sprint.

 Quality Control: Under Testing